Fast-growing baby brand Lalo shares their 3 proven strategies for achieving operational excellence and growing not just bigger but better.

 Brands that achieve operational excellence gain competitive advantages (like having freed-up capital on hand) and are better equipped to handle today's turbulent marketplace.
 Plus, long-term, they sustainably grow bigger and better than brands that grow blindly at all costs.

-In the 2010s, many DTC brands did anything to unlock growth–no matter how reckless.
-And in the process, many gambled whether they could reach scale and maintain profitability.
+In the 2010s, many brands did anything to unlock growth–no matter how reckless.
+And in the process of optimizing their DTC operations to adapt to the ever-changing landscape, many gambled whether they could reach scale and maintain profitability.

 Turns out: Most could not.